CaseyPYZ/Interactive-Lab-Hub/FinalProject/README.md

 #### 1. Hand part (controlled)

 (Details about hand model)
 We have 3-D printed the whole hand, with different materials.
-We started with solid PCA materials for all parts at the beginning, as shwon on the picture below:
+We started with solid PCA materials for all parts at the beginning, as shown on the picture below:

 ![image](https://user-images.githubusercontent.com/42874337/145881453-a77b494e-2c8b-4c88-9379-402507bb385e.png)